torchbox/wagtail-grapple/docs/general-usage/graphql-types.rst

     slug: String                  # Can be used on it's own
     contentType: String           # Can be used on it's own
     token: String                 # Must be used with one of the others
+    inSite: Boolean               # Can be used on it's own